BlubiSP/Discord-prediction-gambling-bot/README.md

 There are a few lines you need to edit, I marked them with "###", they are all at the beginning of the file.

 Once it's running use !help to see all available commands.
-If you find any bugs or have any feature requests let me know!